openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs2wdz_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ## Device Configuration

-The device has no configuration parameters configugured.
+The device has no configuration parameters configured.

 ## Association Groups